robipozzi/windfire-maps/README.md

 Once the web server has started, the two endpoints described above are available to be called.

 ## Deployment
-The project provides procedures, based on Ansible, to deploy the application to different target platform (currently only deployment to Raspberry has been implemented).
+The project provides procedures, based on Ansible, to deploy the application to different target platforms (currently only deployment to Raspberry has been implemented).

 The **[deploy.sh](deploy.sh)** script manages the deployment procedures, delegating to specific Ansible playbooks for the different target platform.